-After the installation of DoctorJoeAgent-
+After the Installation

 The hpagentconfig.ini under the installation folder contains the web server address and port which are configured during installation.
 If you don’t input them correctly during installation, you could manually change them by editing this config file.